mam1/Pcon/README.md

-###Pcon
+###Pcon - 8 channel programmable controller
 - - - - - - - - -
 #####Code is under construction it is not stable
 - - - - - - - - -
-Eight channel programmable controller.
-Channels can be controlled by time, time and a sensor value or manually.
+Channels can be controlled by time of day, time of day and a sensor value or manually.
 There can be different schedules for different days of the week.

 This project uses a Parallax Propeller C3 to drive a Parallax Digital IO Board (DIOB).
 The DIOB has 8 channels.
 Each channel can control a 120v 8 amp load.
 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
 ####Language: